Editorial nuggets #46 – Michel

 Its width is ideal so that it can be placed correctly on the lower back without falling forward while pedaling.

-Wool-lined trucker jacket Jules Tournier - L’Exception Paris
+Jules Tournier wool-lined trucker jacket - L'Exception Paris

 Finally.

-That's what I said to myself when reading the details of the composition of this jacket that caught my attention.
+That's what I said to myself when I read the details of the composition of this jacket that had caught my attention.

-Whether in thrift stores or on an e-shop, my eyes have been watching for lined trucker jackets for winter for a while.
+Whether in a thrift store or on an e-shop, my eyes had been on the lookout for lined trucker jackets for winter for a while.

-I am quite seduced by the spirit of this type of piece, mixing its workwear universe with the nobility of velvet.
+I am quite taken with the spirit of this type of piece, mixing its workwear universe with the nobility of velvet.

-But I always came away disappointed, disappointed by composition labels which mentioned a lot of synthetic in the lining at the body level.
+But I always left disappointed, disappointed by composition labels that mentioned a lot of synthetic in the lining at body level.

-Here, the body lining is made of 100% sheep's wool.
+Here, the body lining is made of 100% sheep wool.

-And not just any wool, since it is a well-appreciated supplier here: the French company Jules Tournier .
+And not just any wool, since it comes from a supplier that is very popular with us: the Frenchman Jules Tournier .

-It is a thick lining, which, combined with the corduroy, insulates very well from the cold.
+It is a thick lining, which, combined with corduroy, insulates very well from the cold.

 At 7 degrees, I wear it here with a thick turtleneck ( Uniqlo ), and the thermal efficiency is not lacking.
 (Muji hat, Adidas sneakers, Levi's Vintage jeans).

-The velvet, made in England, has beautiful shades of navy blue which vary in the light.
+The velvet, made in England, has beautiful shades of navy blue that vary in the light.
 I really like the character they give it.

 Michel Bojarun Michel Bojarun